DeBusk College of Osteopathic Medicine

 Process:

-• The Admissions Committee for the proposed major will review the academic record and stated reasoning of the student applying to change their major.
-This committee will make a decision to either accept the student into the major or not.
+- The Master of Science Program Director will review the academic record and stated reasoning of the student applying to change their major.
+The Program Director will make a decision to either accept the student into the major or not.
 Capacity is limited in certain majors so this may be competitive.

-• The Admissions Committee will notify the Director of Admissions and Student Services for the MS program, who will assist the student in any changes to their planned course of student and/or registration for the Spring semester.
+- The Director of Admissions and Student Services for the MS program will assist the student in any changes to their planned course of student and/or registration for the Spring semester.

 Course Repetition